Quidos/laraforum/README.md

 ### Optional: set up default categories

-If you want to set up custom categories, change the $categories arra in 'database/seeders/CategorySeeder.php'.
+If you want to set up custom categories, change the $categories array in 'database/seeders/CategorySeeder.php'.

 ### Run migrations and seed the database